 If you have no idea what the “Mixamp Pro” is, it’s the object next to the Astro A40’s in the image above.
 It may not look like much, but that thing is really what makes the Astro A40 the beast it is, as it allows it to be compatible with nearly all the main gaming consoles, but also anything that has an MP3 port, such as an iPhone!

 Therefore, this headset has so many uses and will provide nearly everything you could wish for from a wired headset, thanks to our little friend, “Mixamp Pro.”

 Another Cool Feature of the Mixamp Pro – Preset Modes

-- Pro Mode – Just like on the image to the right, Pro Mode can be activated by pressing the button until the light is in the top left.
+- Pro Mode – Just like the image to the right, Pro Mode can be activated by pressing the button until the light is on the top left.
 This mode is designed for competitive gaming and allows you to hear game-play, such as grenades and footsteps more easily.

 - Core Mode – Activated when the light is at the top right, Core Mode allows you to hear the game like the developers intended you to hear it, without any emphasis on certain sounds.

 - Media Mode – Activated when the light is at the bottom right, media mode provides the best quality of sound when listening to music or watching movies etc.